Is Overprescription Fueling Veteran Suicides? | Derek Blumke

 So like the first six weeks you're on an antidepressant.

-And so if you've got a 0.08 suicide risk during that first six weeks, and then you look at the number of veterans at the VA prescribed antidepressants, so 1.75 million or so annually are prescribed antidepressants.
+And so if you've got a 0.08% suicide risk during that first six weeks, and then you look at the number of veterans of the VA prescribed antidepressants, so 1.75 million or so annually prescribed antidepressants, not all of those are started on that medication in that year, but say 150,000 of them might be.

-I guess what you're saying is you would hope there would be more care taken in those decisions to prescribe or not prescribe or offer some other kind of therapy, given that the cost is at least, by your calculations, 120 people of the current policies.
+I guess what you're saying is you would hope there would be more care taken in those decisions to prescribe or not prescribe or offer some other kind of therapy given that the cost is at least by your calculations 120 people of the current policies.

 And that's just antidepressant starts.